ayushkumar2000/TechSummit.v2/README.md

-# Kayako
+# TechSummit
-Responsive event template using bootstrap 3 and scroll-reveal!
+Responsive Website for TechSummit hosted by Techkriti IIT Kanpur